-Application deadline for consideration of admission with an assistantship: February 15
+Application deadline for consideration of admission with an assistantship: February 28.

-In addition to Admission with Assistantship, the Department continues to accept applications through June.
+In addition to admission with assistantship, the Department continues to accept applications through June.
 Applicants during this period are much more likely to be placed on our wait-list rather than immediately receiving an offer; however, strong applicants still have a chance of being admitted, although most likely without any funding.
 (Under unusual circumstances, the Department will accept students for Spring or Summer admission.)

 The following items are required for the M.A. application:

 Transcripts of undergraduate study.

 Writing sample, preferably around 15 pages.

 Three letters of recommendation.

 Personal statement explaining one's interest in the program.

 GRE scores (strongly recommended although not required).